On 26th June 50035 Ark Royal is the first loco across Falling Sands since December. Photo: Kenny Felstead

 John Lefley joined the SVR following his retirement as a director of Volvo UK and has been a valued and regular member of platform staff for more than ten years.
 His expertise in public speaking and public relations has been evident over this time and his lifelong involvement in the Caravan Club provides helpful tourism experience to the station team.

 Chris Murr is a local resident and has grown up with us through school and university.
-Chris is one of those who started in the Junior Club (see Pat Heap’s article in this edition of Express Points.)
+Chris is one of those who started in the Junior Club (see Pat Heap’s article in this edition of Branch Lines.)

 Chris works as an area maintenance engineer with Bridgnorth Aluminium, and his other hobby is taekwondo where he is described as 'dedicated, loyal and humble'.
 We would add that he has a great sense of humour, which is essential with some of our customers!

 Tony Fielding works at HM Land Registry and has always been interested in railways.
-He joined us in 2013 and he enjoys the variety of work at Bridgnorth and has made such a mark that two years ago he was elected as Bridgnorth rep on the staffing committee.
+He joined us in 2013 as he enjoys the variety of work at Bridgnorth.
 His attention to detail means he always makes sure the dog water bowls are filled in summer and there’s a fire in the waiting room in the winter.
 He juggles his SVR duties with 19th century redcoat re-enactment (‘Coldstream Guards 1815’) and tries not to get them mixed up.

 John and Chris will be leading on training and procedures, to help ensure all our platform team carry out their duties to the standards expected by our visitors, and Tony will be leading on special events planning and organisation.